 I believe that tools are never too much, so there is not really a downside on this plugin to be noted.
 There is also another plugin, WP Super Edit, whose function is in every way very similar to TinyMCE Advanced; the only reason it did not make the list is that it is not supported by

 WordPress Google Fonts

-If you are a web developer, chances are you have learned (or even used) about Google Fonts.
+If you are a web developer, chances are you have learned (or even used) Google Fonts.
 In fact, this service provided by Google is one of the most useful developments in web typography we have recently seen.
-With it, you have a long list of free to use fonts which can be applied to any website and, with this plugin, they can also be added to your WordPress blog almost without any effort whatsoever.
+With it, you have a long list of free-to-use fonts which can be applied to any website and, with this plugin, they can also be added to your WordPress blog almost without any effort whatsoever.
 A new section under “Settings” is created, where you can add some fonts from Google Fonts and assign them to specific elements (Headlines, Blockquotes and so on).
 The plugin works like a charm and it provides a huge list of fonts to choose from.

-Even though Google Fonts is indeed a great service, it is not the only one around providing beautiful fonts for free.
-There are several more services, working basically in the same way, and with the Fontmeister plugin you will be able to access four of those services: Google Fonts, Typekit, Fontdeck and Font Squirrel.
+Even though Google Fonts is indeed a great service, it is not the only one providing beautiful fonts for free.
+There are several more services, working basically in the same way, and with the Fontmeister plugin you will be able to access four of those services: Google Fonts, Typekit, Fontdeck, and Font Squirrel.
 After installation, a new section named “FontMeister” will be created in your dashboard, where you can define the plugin’s settings and fetch the desired fonts.
-For each service you will need either an API key or a project ID (more on that in the plugin’s page).
+For each service, you will need either an API key or a project ID (more on that in the plugin’s page).